-• In 2017, the MPSC revised our QF tariff for standard QF rates for small QFs (3 MW or less) to establish a maximum contract length of 15 years and substantially lowering the rate for future QF contracts.
+• In 2017, the MPSC revised our QF tariff for standard QF rates for small QFs (3 MW or less) to establish a maximum contract length of 15 years and a substantially lower rate for future QF contracts.
 In this order, the MPSC also applied the 15-year contract term to our future owned and contracted electric supply resources.
 As a result, we terminated our competitive solicitation process to determine the lowest-cost / least-risk approach for addressing our intermittent capacity and reserve margin needs in Montana.
 This order may have a significant impact on our approach to meet our portfolio needs.
-We continue to evaluate the impact of this decision.